mscienski/code-challenge-starter-js/README.md

 ## Development server
 `npm run dev` will build the app with webpack and run a dev server on port 3000.
+Hot module reloading is enabled, so you should see your client refresh when you make a code change.
 When using Vagrant, the host port will be 8083.

 ## Production build/server